 The container or pen provided for the animal must allow adequate ventilation.

 All animals in the shelter should be provided with food in sufficient quantity and nutritional quality to meet the daily requirements for the condition and size of the animals.
-Food and water containers should be of a suitable type for the animal, and should not easily spill.
-Animals should have access to water at all times.
+Food and water containers should be of a suitable type for the animal and should not easily spill.
+Animals should always have access to water.

 Mature males will become upset by the presence of females in heat (oestrus).
 If sexually entire, mature male and female animals are being housed, they should be kept as far apart as possible.

 If animals are accustomed to being tethered, it may be convenient to tether them.
-Birds, cats and small pets (ie rabbits, mice etc) must not be tethered and no animal should be tethered by the foot.
+Birds, cats and small pets (rabbits and mice) must not be tethered and no animal should be tethered by the foot.
 Tethered animals must still be provided with water and shelter from climatic extremes.
 The animal's collar should be fitted with a swivel to which the tether is attached.
 The other end of the tether should be firmly attached via a swivel to a centre fixed anchor point.

-Details on care of specific groups of animals can be accessed at:
+Details on care of specific groups of animals can be accessed at Animal Welfare Victoria.